 Nutrition

-This recipe was originally posted November 2018 and was updated October 2021 to include better tips and photos.
+This recipe was originally posted in October 2021 and was updated in November 2024 to include more helpful tips.

 Looking for more healthy Baby-Led Weaning recipes, tips and meal ideas?